CycleSoftware/cyclesoftware.github.io/source/includes/cs-supplier-integration/_topics.md

 ** When electricbike is yes battery included is mandatory

 # Stock indication #
 To provide supplier stock information in CycleSoftware we are able to connect using webservices or by indexing a text file.
-The following information is advices:
+The following information is adviced:

 -	Article number
 -	Stock indication